calcmogul/controls-engineering-in-frc/README.md

 Any other results that are good for background but are unnecessary should be included in an appendix.

-The referenced derivations for the Kalman filter could be added as an appendix since they aren't that long.
-Does referencing them help the book at all?

 Include info from ~/frc/state-space-guide/LQR-derivs.pdf for optimal control/LQR derivations and LQR phase margin proof.